Introduction to international payments

 Depending on the country you send payments to, you’ll need different information.
 Usually, you’ll find the code on the invoice sent by your vendor.
 Otherwise, ask your vendor for their number.

-How to make international payments:
+How to make international payments with Melio?

 - Make sure you have the payment instructions received from your vendor.